-We'll talk about eight of the duties and responsibilities that a property manager must assume.
+Property managers are responsible for a variety of tasks related to the management, operation, and maintenance of properties.
+This includes advertising, controlling tenants, and monitoring rent payments.
 Property managers can be of great help to real estate investors who may not be close to the properties they own or simply don't have the time to manage them.
-But what does a management company or property manager do when dealing with the properties they oversee?
+But what does a property manager do when dealing with the properties they oversee?
 Let's review some common responsibilities that property managers usually have.
-Some property management companies can even help you get paid faster by allowing tenants to pay online and then transfer funds electronically to your account.

-Real estate investors rely on ROI to determine how much profit a property will generate and how it compares to other properties.
-Property management companies help manage all landlord-tenant interactions and communicate expectations in advance through clearly defined rental policies.
-The primary purpose of hiring a property manager or management firm is to protect your real estate investment and passive income.
+Property managers can help get paid faster by allowing tenants to pay online and then transfer funds electronically to the owner's account.
+They can also help manage all landlord-tenant interactions and communicate expectations in advance through clearly defined rental policies.
+The primary purpose of hiring a property manager or management firm is to protect the real estate investment and passive income.
 Your property manager will also help manage collections and evictions if such measures are necessary.